“Without love, our efforts to liberate ourselves and our world community from oppression and exploitation are doomed.”1bell hooks

 No-one left behind

-This doesn’t mean that our experiences and responsibilities are equal or the same.
-Working towards collective liberation means that it is essential for those of us with more privileges to be held to account and develop tolerance for discomfort and self-questioning.
+This doesn’t mean our experiences and responsibilities are equal or the same.
+Working towards collective liberation means it is essential for those of us with more privileges to be held to account and develop tolerance for discomfort and self-questioning.
 One way of developing such tolerance is through practices of radical inner work, making time and space to connect with our experience, which can relieve others from having to take care of us.
-But it is also a myth that we can provide all the love and support that we need for ourselves.
+But it is also a myth that we can provide all the love and support we need for ourselves.

 Building a container